-You can use a NAT device to enable instances in a private subnet to connect to the internet (for example, for software updates) or other AWS services, but prevent the internet from initiating connections with the instances.
-A NAT device forwards traffic from the instances in the private subnet to the internet or other AWS services, and then sends the response back to the instances.
+You can use a NAT device to enable instances in a private subnet to connect to the internet, but prevent the internet from initiating connections.
+A NAT device forwards traffic from instances in the private subnet to the internet or other AWS services, then sends the response back.

-There are four ways to pay for Amazon EC2 instances:
+There are multiple ways to pay for Amazon EC2 instances:

-Amazon EBS is a persistent storage device that can be attached to a single EC2 instance to be used as a file system for databases, application hosting, and storage.
+Amazon EBS is a persistent storage device that can be attached to a single EC2 instance to be used as a file system for databases and storage.

-Amazon EFS is a managed network file system that can be shared across multiple Amazon EC2 instances and is scalable depending on workload.
+Amazon EFS is a managed, scalable network file system that can be shared across multiple Amazon EC2 instances.

-Amazon RDS makes it easy to provision a managed databse instance in the cloud.
+Amazon RDS makes it easy to provision a managed database instance in the cloud.
 At the time of writing the following database engines were available.

 - Amazon Aurora for MySQL and PostgreSQL